WebAssembly/spec/spectec/test-prose/TEST.md

 4. Pop the value (V128.CONST c_1) from the stack.
 5. Let c be $vextbinop__(sh_1, sh_2, vextbinop, c_1, c_2).
 6. Push the value (V128.CONST c) to the stack.

+Step_pure/vextternop sh_2 sh_1 vextternop
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+2. Pop the value (V128.CONST c_3) from the stack.
+3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+4. Pop the value (V128.CONST c_2) from the stack.
+5. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+6. Pop the value (V128.CONST c_1) from the stack.
+7. Let c be $vextternop__(sh_1, sh_2, vextternop, c_1, c_2, c_3).
+8. Push the value (V128.CONST c) to the stack.

 Step_pure/vnarrow (Jnn_2 X M_2) (Jnn_1 X M_1) sx
 1. Assert: Due to validation, a value of value type V128 is on the top of the stack.